pytorch/xla/docs/pjrt.md

   execution.
 On TorchBench 2.0, we observed a >35% improvement in training time on TPU v4.
-* Easy pod execution: just copy your code to each TPU worker, and execute them all at the same time with `gcloud compute tpus tpuvm ssh --worker=all`
+* Easy pod execution: just copy your code to each TPU worker, and execute them all at the same time with `gcloud compute tpus tpuvm ssh --worker=all`.
-* Better scaling: scale your models beyond X billion parameters and up to 2048 TPU chips.
+* Better scaling: removes [XRT's limitation on parameter sizes](https://github.com/pytorch/xla/pull/3920) and supports up to 2048 TPU chips.

 ## Quickstart